 Typically, the larger the organization or employment market, the more on-the-job experience is required to secure a technician position.
 For example, a technician in the radio broadcasting industry might begin at a mid-sized station in a rural area or at a small station in a larger city.

 Career Outlook and Salary Information

-The BLS reports that sound engineering technicians can expect job growth of 8% from 2014-2024, which is slightly faster than the national average for all occupations.
-In 2015, according to the BLS, sound engineering technicians earned a median salary of $53,330.
+The BLS reports that sound engineering technicians can expect job growth of 2% from 2018-2028, which is slower than the national average for all occupations.
+In 2018, according to the BLS, sound engineering technicians earned a median salary of $52,390.